astral-sh/uv/docs/guides/integration/dependency-bots.md

 [development dependencies](../../concepts/dependencies.md#development-dependencies).
 Renovate will update both the `pyproject.toml` and `uv.lock` files.

-The lockfile on also be refreshed on a regular basis (for instance to update transitive dependencies) by enabling the [`lockFileMaintenance`](https://docs.renovatebot.com/configuration-options/#lockfilemaintenance)
+The lockfile can also be refreshed on a regular basis (for instance to update transitive dependencies) by enabling the [`lockFileMaintenance`](https://docs.renovatebot.com/configuration-options/#lockfilemaintenance)
 option: